-PROFESSIONAL CAREER: Has appeared in 227 NBA regular season games during his three-year NBA career and has made 12 starts…has averaged 6.2 points, 2.4 assists, 1.7 rebounds and 21.4 minutes while shooting 40.9 percent from the floor, 33.3 percent from three-point range and 73.4 percent from the foul line…has missed just one game due to injury and has been a DNP-CD twice…has scored in double figures on 55 occasions, including a pair of 20-point performances…has grabbed double-figure rebounds once and posted one double-double…enters the 2014-15 season having played in 148 consecutive games, the third longest streak in franchise history…has led the team in games played in each of the past three seasons, joining Glen Rice (1992-95) as the only players in franchise history to lead the HEAT in games played in three consecutive seasons…his longest streak of consecutive games with at least one steal is eight (Jan.
+PROFESSIONAL CAREER: Has appeared in 227 NBA regular season games during his three-year NBA career and has made 12 starts…has averaged 6.2 points, 2.4 assists, 1.7 rebounds and 21.4 minutes while shooting 40.9 from the floor, 33.3 percent from threepoint range and 73.4 percent from the foul line…has missed just one game due to injury and has been a DNP-CD twice…has scored in double figures on 55 occasions, including a pair of 20-point performances…has grabbed double-figure rebounds once and posted one double-double…concluded the 2013-14 season having played in 148 consecutive games, the third longest streak in franchise history…his longest streak of consecutive games with at least one steal is eight (Jan.
 29, 2014-Feb.
-18, 2014)…has 43 multi-steal and two multi-block games…has come off the bench in all 60 NBA postseason games in which he has appeared and has averaged 4.3 points, 1.5 assists, 1.2 rebounds and 16.5 minutes while shooting 42.9 percent from the floor, 41.7 percent from three-point range and 79.1 percent from the foul line…has yet to miss a postseason game due to injury but has been a DNP-CD on six occasions…has scored in double figures on four occasions in postseason play…ranks among the HEAT’s all-time postseason leaders in both assists (7th) and games played (10th).
+18, 2014)…has 43 multi-steal and two multi-block games…has come off the bench in all 40 NBA postseason games in which he has appeared and has averaged 4.1 points (.439 FG%, .750 FT%), 1.4 assists, 1.2 rebounds and 14.7 minutes…was yet to miss a postseason game due to injury but has been a DNPCD on six occasions…has scored in double figures twice in postseason play.

 2013-14 SEASON: Was the only member of the HEAT to appear in all 82 games (six starts) and averaged 6.4 points (.414 FG%, .779 FT%), 3.0 assists, 2.0 rebounds and 24.6 minutes…set single-season career highs in games played, starts, minutes played, points scored, field goals made and attempted, three-point field goals made and attempted, free throw percentage, defensive and total rebounds, assists and steals…topped the HEAT in steals 15 times, in assists on 10 occasions and in minutes three times…was Miami’s leading scorer off the bench on 17 occasions and also topped the HEAT reserves in assists a team-high 53 times, in steals 35 times, in minutes on 25 occasions and in rebounds nine times…scored in double figures 21 times…had at least one steal in a career-high eight consecutive games from Jan.
 29-Feb.
 18…scored his 1,000th career point vs. Detroit on Dec.
 3…appeared in his 200th career game vs. New York on Feb.
 27…recorded season highs in points (18), field goals made (career-high tying 8) and field goals attempted (14) in a career-high 52:09 minutes at Brooklyn on Jan.
 10…Season Highs: 18 points (at Brooklyn, Jan.
 10), nine assists (vs. Atlanta, Nov.
 19), seven rebounds (twice), four steals (twice), two blocks (vs. Cleveland, Dec.
 14) and 52:09 minutes (at Brooklyn, Jan.
 10).